ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 **Button 2** can be used for the following purposes:

--   _Pressing the button once_ &mdash; changes the light state to the opposite one on a bound lighting-app device.
+-   _Pressing the button once_ &mdash; changes the light state to the opposite one on a bound lighting bulb device ([lighting-app](../../lighting-app/nrfconnect/) example).

--   _Pressed for more than 2 s_ &mdash; changes the light's brightness on a bound lighting-app device (dimmer functionality).
+-   _Pressed for more than 2 s_ &mdash; changes the light's brightness (dimmer functionality) on a bound lighting bulb device ([lighting-app](../../lighting-app/nrfconnect/) example).
     Brightness is changing from 0 % to 100 % with 1% increments every 300 milliseconds as long as **Button 2** is pressed.

 **Button 4** &mdash; Pressing the button once starts the NFC tag emulation and